cmllr/redundancy/README.md

 Note/ Disclaimer
 ================

 Redundancy's default branch is unstable.
 At the moment there is no stable version available.
-The program runs on every configured server, but there is the possibility to loose data because of hidden bugs is very high.
+The program runs on every configured server, but the possibility of loosing data caused by hidden bugs is very high.
 Please feel free to inform me about these issues over the github issue tracker.
 Thanks :).

 Since 1.9.7 it is possible to create snapshots.
 It will be recommended (if the feature is out of beta state) to run these snapshots via cronjobs or tasks cyclic to avoid data loss.